 The Bree Collaborative elected to address addictive disorders and convened a prior workgroup to develop recommendations around increasing uptake of the Screening, Brief Intervention, and Referral to Treatment (SBIRT) protocol.
-The workgroup met from April 2014 and to releasing recommendations in January 2015.
-The majority of the recommendations were directed to primary care and emergency room facilities and included reducing stigma associated with alcohol and other drug screening, intervention and treatment; increasing screening; increasing capacity to provide brief-intervention and brief treatment; and decreasing barriers for facilitated referrals.
+The workgroup releasing recommendations in January 2015 the majority of which were directed at primary care and emergency room facilities.
+Recommendations include reducing stigma associated with alcohol and other drug screening, intervention and treatment; increasing screening; increasing capacity to provide brief-intervention and brief treatment; and decreasing barriers for facilitated referrals.
 However, evidence shows that SBIRT is not effective for opioid use disorder treatment or for severe alcohol use disorder.44